Fair Algorithms for Learning in Allocation Problems: Introduction

 \subsection{Further Related Work}

-Our precision discovery model is inspired by and has technical connections to ~\citet{GanchevKNV09}, who study the \emph{dark pool problem} from quantitative finance, in which a trader wishes to execute a specified number of trades across a set of exchanges of unknown liquidity.
-This setting naturally requires learning in a censored feedback model, just as in our setting.
-Their algorithm can be viewed as a learning algorithm in our setting that is only aiming to optimize utility, absent any fairness constraint.
-Later~\citet{AgarwalBD10} extend the dark pool problem to an adversarial (rather than distributional) setting.
+Our precision discovery model is inspired by and has technical connections to~\citet{GanchevKNV09}, which models the \emph{dark pool problem} from quantitative finance, in which a trader wishes to execute a specified number of trades across a set of exchanges of unknown but independently distributed liquidity.
+In \citet{GanchevKNV09}, the authors design an optimal allocation algorithm under the censored feedback of the precision model.
+It is straightforward to map their setting onto ours, but they assume independence between different exchanges, while the candidate distributions in our setting need not be independent.
+Regardless, we show that their allocation algorithm can be used to compute an optimal allocation (ignoring fairness) even when the independence assumption is relaxed (see Remark \ref{rmk:correlation}).
+Later,~\citet{AgarwalBD10} extend the dark pool problem to an adversarial (rather than distributional) setting.
 This is quite closely related to the work of \citet{EnsignFNSV182} who also consider the precision model (under a different name) in an adversarial predictive policing setting.
 They provide no-regret algorithms for this setting by reducing the problem to learning in a partial monitoring environment.
-Since their setting is equivalent to that of~\citet{AgarwalBD10}, algorithms in~\citet{AgarwalBD10} can be directly applied to the problem studied by \citet{EnsignFNSV182}.
+Since their setting is equivalent to that of~\citet{AgarwalBD10}, the algorithms in~\citet{AgarwalBD10} can be directly applied to the problem studied by \citet{EnsignFNSV182}.

 Our desire to study the natural greedy algorithm rather than an algorithm which uses ``unreasonable'' allocations during an exploration phase is an instance of a general concern about exploration in fairness-related problems \cite{explorewhitepaper}.
 Recent works have studied the performance of greedy algorithms in different settings for this reason \cite{bastani,KannanMRBW18,RaghavanSVW18}.